Cloudouble/element/README.md

         //...
     }

+    static get css() {
+        // put the href URIs for any external stylesheets you need included into the head of the containing page here
+        // stylesheets with the same URI will only be included once return (super.css || []).concat()
+    }

+    static get js() {
+        // put the src URIs for any external scripts you need included at the bottom of body of the containing page here
+        // scripts with the same URI will only be included and executed once return (super.js || []).concat()
+    }

     static get observedAttributes() {
         // put any custom attributes that you want to react to markeup changes in the .concat part of this... return (super.observedAttributes || []).concat('name')